 - The brainstem

 The pattern for axon myelination also follows the cephalocaudal gradient of growth.
-Shortest axons of corticospinal tract are myelinated first.
+The shortest axons of corticospinal tract are myelinated first.
 Upper extremities and trunk axons myelinate next.
-The longest axons that are present in lower extremities are the last to myelinate.
+The longest axons that are present in the lower extremities are the last to myelinate.
 The whole process completes by 24 months of age.